The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Two Peppers (signed) is estimated to be worth between £7,000 and £10,500.
-This intaglio print from 1973 has shown consistent value growth, with an average annual growth rate of 2%.
-This work has an auction history of 15 total sales since its entry to the market in May 2007.
-In the last 12 months, the average selling price was £5,528, across 3 total sales.
-Over the past five years, the hammer price has varied from £3,714 in December 2024 to £9,139 in March 2022.
-The average annual growth rate of this work is currently -1%.
+The value of David Hockney’s Two Peppers (signed) from 1973, an intaglio print, is estimated to be worth between £7,000 and £10,500.
+This artwork has shown consistent value growth, with an average annual growth rate of 4%.
+This is a popular work, having been sold 15 times at auction since its initial sale in May 2007.
+In the last 12 months, the average selling price was £5,528, across 3 sales.
+Over the past five years, the hammer price has ranged from £3,714 in December 2024 to £9,139 in March 2022.
+The average annual growth rate of this work is 4%.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis